markelmasry/Travel-Destinations-Management-Web-Application/README.md

 This project is a fully-functional full-stack application developed using **Spring Boot 3+**, **Java 17**, **Hibernate**, **MySQL**, and **Angular 16+**.
 Developed as the technical selection task for the Associate Software Engineer position, the application implements the required travel domain architecture.

-The application enables regular users to securely browse curated global destinations, perform live reactive searches, view comprehensive geographic/monetary metadata, and manage a custom "Want to Visit" wishlist.
+The application enables regular users to securely browse curated global destinations, perform live reactive searches, view comprehensive geographic/monetary metadata, and manage a custom "WishList".
 Concurrently, it grants administrative access to an Admin Dashboard where recruiters or admins can live-fetch external recommendations from a third-party countries API, review them, and perform individual or transactional transactional bulk-saves into the local relational database.

 ---